Why does Blandford charge admission? Don’t my tax dollars support you?

 - Purchase unique gifts and items for the nature lovers in your life from our Gift Shop

-- Have fun with friends and family at our community programs like Owl Prowl, Kombucha Workshops, and more
+- Have fun with friends and family at our community programs like Nature Discoveries, Date Nights, and more

 Do I need to let Blandford know if I’m bringing out a group for a self-guided exploration?

-Groups of 10 or more are required to call ahead.
-Call 616-735-6240 to let us know you are coming and we ask for at least 24 hours notice.
+Groups of 10 or more are required to call ahead of time to let us know you are coming at 616-735-6240.
 Regular admission rates apply.

 Please be courteous of our guided groups and student campers.
-Areas being used in our programming may be off limits so please ask Visitor Services during check in for areas off limits.
+Areas being used in our programming may be off-limits so please ask Visitor Services during check-in for areas that are off-limits.
 Trail packs may be checked out at the Visitor Services desk to aid in your self-exploration.

 Is there a Rapid bus route to Blandford Nature Center?

 Yes!
 The Rapid bus route 7 stops at the corner of Hillburn Ave NW and Leonard St NW which is a half mile down the street from our Visitor Center.
 For more information, call The Rapid at 616-776-1100 or visit www.ridetherapid.org.